1.1 Once upon a time—but not anymore

 If I have to suffer, at least I get to feel special.

 In fact, just because I’m a writer, I’m one of the most special people in the world.
-All I have to do is jot down sentences on a page and I get to be a member of this elite tribe of creatives who, because many of us are good with words, can lavish ourselves with self-congratulations.
+All I have to do is jot down sentences on a page and I get to be a member of this elite tribe who, because many of us are good with words, can lavish ourselves with self-congratulations.

 But the worst of it was when these authors started…